Aidan275/nativeqda-dev/readme.md

 						appropriate tasks to bundle/minify/copy/etc. the modified files when changes are detected and reload the app/browser.	*/
 ```
+the scripts for these commands are located in gulpfile.js.
 * Install [Browsersync](https://www.browsersync.io/) globally to automatically reload the browser when file changes are detected
 ```
 npm install -g browser-sync